 Notice that Jesus says that not even the angels understand the answer to the question.
 In Daniel 12:5-6, it was an angel who originally asked the big mystery question.
 Perhaps the angel understood the answer, but was asking the question for Daniel’s benefit.
 But apparently Jesus interpreted it to mean that not even the angel who asked the mystery question understands this mystery answer.

-and the other on the brink of the river on that side.
+the other on the brink of the river on that side.
+(6)

-(6) One said to the man clothed in linen, who was above the waters of
+One said to the man clothed in linen, who was above the waters of the river,

 Matthew 24:36 NIV "No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father.